creativescala/creative-scala/book/src/pages/polygons/04-creative.md

 ## Star Polygons

 Our method of constructing polygons was to join a vertex to its immediate neighbour with a straight line.
 If we skip one or more neighbours we get what is called a star polygon.
-The animation below illustrates how this construction works for an octagon.
+The animation below illustrates how this construction works for an octagon, where a vertex is joined to its third closest neighbour.

 @:doodle("star-construction", "Creative.starPolygonConstruction")